Yakob Sayuri

-Yakob Sayuri (born 22 September 1997), commonly known as Yassa, is an Indonesian professional footballer who plays as a winger or wing-back for Liga 1 club Malut United and the Indonesia national team.
+Yakob Sayuri (born 22 September 1997), commonly known as Yassa, is an Indonesian professional footballer who plays as a winger or wing-back for Super League club Java United and the Indonesia national team.
 He is the twin brother of Yance Sayuri, who is also a footballer.

 Club career

 Early career

 Coming from the remote island chain of Yapen in Papua province, Yakob had no experience training in any football academy or organized youth team.
 He started his professional career in 2017 in the third-tier of Indonesian football with Persewar Waropen after coach Eduard Ivakdalam, a former national team player, found Yakob casually playing in his hometown of Serui.
 Yakob followed Ivakdalam when the coach moved to Persemi Mimika in 2018.

 Barito Putera

 Yakob signed with Liga 1 club Barito Putera.
 In his breakout season, Yakob played 25 matches and scored twice.

 PSM Makassar

 Yakob signed with PSM Makassar in 2020.
 Yakob made his club debut on 1 February 2020 against PSS Sleman.

 On 26 February 2020, Yakob scored his first AFC Cup goal for PSM Makassar in the 53rd minute of a 3–1 win against Myanmar National League club Shan United, especially for the second goal that was scored by Yakob, this goal was not only successful in helping PSM win.
 However, it also made it into the AFC Goal of The Week nomination.
 Yakob only made 2 appearances in the Liga 1 and 3 appearances in the 2020 AFC Cup with PSM in the 2020 season due to the COVID-19 pandemic.
 Even so, Yakob impressed in PSM's international matches in the 2020 AFC Cup.
 This led to invitations to train for the Indonesia senior team under coach Shin Tae-yong.

 On 18 September 2021, Yakob made his first league goal for the club in a 3–1 win over Persebaya Surabaya.
 He scored again in a 2–1 loss to Borneo Samarinda on 22 October and in a 2–1 win against PS Barito Putera on 28 January 2022.

 On 7 February, Yakob scored in injury time of second half against Bali United.
 On 29 August, he scored a brace in a 5–1 win over Persib Bandung.
 He scored again in 45th minute in a 3–0 win over Persebaya on 10 September.

 On 30 January 2023, Yakob scored another brace in a 3–1 win against RANS Nusantara.